Jewish Warsaw Tour

 - Warsaw’s Path of Remembrance—a walk through the heart of what was once the city’s vibrant Jewish community

-- The Nożyk Synagogue – only one that survived World War II in Warsaw
+- The Nożyk Synagogue – the only one that survived World War II in Warsaw

 - Villa at Warsaw’s ZOO- where the “Zoo Keepers Wife” took place- closed on Saturdays